Fuenfachsen/Zword_ZwiftRide-to-BLE-Keyboard/README.md

 Only the very first time or if you want to connect the hardware to a new PC/Tablet/Phone:
   1) On your PC/Tablet/Phone go to bluetooth settings and connect to "Zword".
 Allow it to pair.
   (it may show two times as being connected...
 I have no idea why and I don't bother).

-  Unplug the ESP32.
+  2) Unplug the ESP32.

 For normal usage:
   1) Turn on the LEFT Zwift Ride controller, it should start flashing blue
   2) Power on the ESP32
   3) Wait until the LEFT Zwift Ride vibrates (connection successfully established) If the controller vibrate twice after the first one it means the keyboard is also connected
-  5) Turn on the RIGHT controller.
+  4) Turn on the RIGHT controller.
 It will flash blue until it lights up constantly blue
-  6) You're ready to go!
+  5) You're ready to go!
+(Start your favorite cycling app)

 # Button assignments:
 Left controller:
-  All side buttons:   Shift Down
+  - All side buttons:   Shift Down
-  power:              Play/Pause
+  - power:              Play/Pause
-  Left/Right:         prev./next track
+  - Left/Right:         prev./next track
-  Up/Down:            Volume up/down
+  - Up/Down:            Volume up/down

 Right controller:
-  All side buttons:   Shift Up
+  - All side buttons:   Shift Up
-  A:                  Hello Emote
+  - A:                  Hello Emote
-  Y:                  Hide/Show UI
+  - Y:                  Hide/Show UI
-  B:                  Battery Low Emote
+  - B:                  Battery Low Emote
-  Z:                  Thumbs Up Emote
+  - Z:                  Thumbs Up Emote
-  power:              Pause/Resume the ride
+  - power:              Pause/Resume the ride

 # Needed Libraries
 https://github.com/T-vK/ESP32-BLE-Keyboard